 - Next, add in flour, baking powder and salt.
 Mix until combined.

-- Cut in cold butter with a pastry cutter (or using a standing mixer), until the dough resembles coarse crumbs (and the butter is about the size of peas).
+Cut in cold butter with a pastry cutter (or using a stand mixer on low speed), until the dough resembles coarse crumbs (and the butter is about the size of peas).
 Set aside.

 - Whisk egg, sour cream, heavy cream, orange juice, and almond extract together.
 Mix the wet ingredients with the dry ingredients, mixing until just combined.